BrixIA/Brixia-score-COVID-19/README.md

 [**The data can be downloaded from the website https://brixia.github.io/.**](https://brixia.github.io/#get-the-data)

+To unpack all the zipped archives, on unix-like system do:
+1. Download all the files
+2. From the command line call:  cat *.tar.gz.* | tar -xzv
+3. A folder called dicom_clean will be created with all the unpacked files

+Instead, for MS Window:
+2. type *.tar.gz.* | tar xvfz -

 ### Annotation and CXR from Cohen's dataset

 We exploit the public repository by [Cohen et al.](https://github.com/ieee8023/covid-chestxray-dataset) which contains CXR images (We downloaded a copy on May 11th, 2020).